mweel1/usa_high_level/USA-Internet/domain-zone/index.md

 You can reserve and SSID and the applications at the FCC.
 All wireless routers must validate their SSID name with the FCC.

+## Taxi Pickup

+Cities will define domain zones where it's safe to pick up passengers.

 ## Department of Transportation

 Anyone with a transportation authority can upload proof of their authority, along with their street zone.